Thomas E. Kurtz and “A Few Good Men”

 As with C.Everett Koop, who also died at age 96, he chose to live out the last few years of his life in near view of the Dartmouth green.
 And the world he left behind, one hurtling forward at breakneck speed, offers near unlimited computing access, and little time or delay between thought and action.
 Mistakes therefore run the risk of self-amplifying and potentially hurtling out of human control.

-Mark Minevich, a well-respected AI Master Strategist focused on “human-centric digital transformation” under the risks and benefits as well as anyone.
+Mark Minevich, a well-respected AI Master Strategist focused on “human-centric digital transformation” understands the risks and benefits as well as anyone.
 He recently laid out pillars for governmental management of AI.
 They include risk assessment, enhanced safeguards, pragmatic governance, and public/private partnerships.
 Channeling Kurtz, he said, “There are no shortcuts to developing systems that earn enduring trust…transparency, accountability, and justice (must) govern exploration…as we forge tools to serve all people.”

 The Dartmouth flags were lowered in Kurtz’s honor on Wednesday, Nov.
 20, and Thursday, Nov.
 21.